mheland/claude-zsh-cli/README.md

-# CLI interface for Claude with Z Shell
+# CLI interface for Claude with ZSH / Zshell
 Claude AI with ZSH, call using `@ai Hello Claude!`

 - Uses Claude Haiku for fast response.